OPM/ResInsight-UserDocumentation/content/3d-main-window/Intersections.md

 Each of the curve based intersections have a corresponding **2D Intersection View**.
 Management of these views are automatic.
 They will be created and deleted along with the intersection.

-The view can be shown either by right clicking the intersection and select the command **Show 2D intersection View**, or by toggling the view in the project tree directly.
+A 2D Intersection View is shown either by right clicking an intersection and select **Show 2D intersection View** or by checking its entry in **Project tree**.

 ![]({{< relref "" >}}images/3d-main-window/IntersectionViewsProjectTree.png)

 Scales along the edges of the view show the depth and the horizontal length of the intersection.
 The length is measured from the start of the wellpath or the well head of a simulation well.

 The view is mostly controlled by the options in the 3D view where the intersection is defined.
-There are, however some independent controls, like drawstyle, timestep and Z-scale.
+There are, however, some independent controls, like drawstyle, timestep and Z-scale:

 ![]({{< relref "" >}}images/3d-main-window/2DIntersectionViewProperties.png)

 - **Viewer**
-  - **Name** -- User editable name of the view.
-The default name is set by combining the name of the origin view and the intersection name.
+  - **Name** -- User editable name of view.
+The default name combines the name of the origin view and intersection name.
   - **Background** -- Color of the viewer background
   - **Disable Results Lighting** -- Toggle the light effect.
-When the lighting is turned off, the colors are easier to compare with the legend, but the colors carry no visual cue to visualize the 3D shape.
+When turned off, the colors are easier to compare with legend, but carry no visual cue to visualize 3D shape.
 The effect is tiny on 2D Intersection Views.
 - **Grid Appearance** -- Controls the drawstyle of the grid geometry
   - **Z Scale** -- Scales the view in Z(depth) direction to make slim K-layers easier to see
   - **Grid Lines** -- Controls what mesh lines to draw